ntustison/Histograms/Text/stitched.md

 \end{figure}

 One of the additional input requirements for linear binning over the other algorithms is the generation of a reference distribution.
-Therefore we additionally investigated the influence of reference data set on the outcome of linear binning classification, since this is an integral aspect unique to this method.
+Therefore, we additionally investigated the influence of reference data set on the outcome of linear binning classification, since this is an integral aspect unique to this method.
 In addition to the